sddsd2332/WildfireFemaleGenderMod/doc/armor_configs.md

 ### `covers_breasts`

 Boolean value determining if this armor piece covers the wearer's breasts; this is intended to be set to `false` for equippable chest slot items with an open front, such as the Elytra.
-Note that this does *not* prevent the item from rendering over the wearer's breasts.
+Note that if this is `false` the armor layer won't be rendered, as if the armor piece simply didn't exist.

 Defaults to `true` if not set.